Vollinger0/esm/development.md

 ### WIP

+- [ ] check requirements should do a test copy with robocopy

 ### later

+- [ ] refactor configuration once again: put base-config as default-config into the module, and provide an example custom config.
+The game has to do some sanity checks on startup to make sure the required configurations are in place (like installdir, dedicated yaml, etc.) - Or use something more sophisticated, e.g. a proper getter for config properties that retrieve it from custom -> base -> fallback to a default.
+- [ ] refactor purge-tools, make them wipe instead, or make all tools have the option to additionally purge too.
+- [ ] tool to purge a list of playfields passed in the command line and/or file?
 - [ ] provide full installation package with install bat, that installs esm, the tools (osfmount, peazip, etc.)?
 - [ ] implement warning/talkback via tickets for when an admin is required (e.g. low disk space, etc.)
 - [+] fix all FS-modifying tests to use the test fixture of the usually existing ramdisk (R:)
-- [ ] tool to purge a list of playfields passed in the command line and/or file?
 - [ ] offer some kind of better interactive mode for different stuff
   - [ ] interactive mode for wipe galaxy tool?
   - [ ] actually make any option have a -batchmode when there are interactive prompts, defaulting to the most defensive option.
 - [ ] implement allowMultpleServerInstances switch?
 Once enabled, do not check for instances of the game before starting, do not start if startmode is set to direct, etc.
 - [+] create separate windows-gui thingy that resides in the taskbar or similar and provides a shortcut to the cli tool.
-- [ ] refactor purge-tools, make them wipe instead, or make all tools have the option to additionally purge too.

 ### optional